MalasadaTech/decode-extension/README.md

 - **Context Menu Not Appearing**:
   - Ensure text is selected before right-clicking.
   - Reload the extension (Firefox: `about:debugging`, Chrome: `chrome://extensions/`) and check the console for errors (`Ctrl+Shift+J`).
+- **Base64 Decoding Issues with Hex-like Data**:
+  - The extension now intelligently detects when input that looks like hex (space-separated values, comma-separated values, or 0x-prefixed) is selected for base64 decoding and will handle it appropriately.
+  - If you're still seeing issues, try using "Decode as Hex" directly for hex-formatted data.
-- **Decoding Errors**:
+- **Other Decoding Errors**:
-  - Verify the selected text is a valid URL-encoded, Base64-encoded, or Hex-encoded string.
+  - Verify the selected text is a valid URL-encoded, Base64-encoded, Hex-encoded, or Unicode-escaped string.
   - Non-standard encodings may not be supported.

 ## For Developers